benq0630/Smart-Migration/README.md

 ## Usage Tips

-Configure MySQL Access: Ensure your MySQL username and password are correct, and create the filter database using the intermediary.sql script.
+- Configure MySQL Access: Ensure your MySQL username and password are correct, and create the filter database using the intermediary.sql script.

-Data and Privacy: Before deploying the app in a production environment, ensure your data is secured by changing the database user credentials and adding proper data validation.
+- Data and Privacy: Before deploying the app in a production environment, ensure your data is secured by changing the database user credentials an-d adding proper data validation.

-Edit Passwords: Edit the database password in intermediary.js to match your local setup.
+- Edit Passwords: Edit the database password in intermediary.js to match your local setup.

 ## FAQ

-Why do I need to import intermediary.sql?
+1. Why do I need to import intermediary.sql?

-This SQL file contains the migration agents' information required for filtering.
+- This SQL file contains the migration agents' information required for filtering.
 You need it to populate the database with the necessary data to run this application.

-How do I change the database password?
+2. How do I change the database password?

-Open intermediary.js and replace the password under the database configuration object.
+- Open intermediary.js and replace the password under the database configuration object.

 ## License